alex-strobel/DPP-LabManual/GitHub-and-renv.md

 [GitHub](https://github.com)

 You have to enter an email address, upon which you will receive a confirmation email.
 This may take some time.
-Do not try to create anoteraccount using a secondary email address because it seems that all this takes too long.
+Do not try to create another account using a secondary email address because it seems that all this takes too long.
 Make yourself a coffee instead while you wait.
-When the email has arrived and you finished the process of signing up, you can create a new project (called repository) via clicking the *plus* bottun top right on the GitHub page.
+When the email has arrived and you finished the process of signing up, you can create a new project (called repository) via clicking the *plus* button top right on the GitHub page.
 You can manage most if not all of your project via the browser, but some tasks (such as adding data to a project) may be easier to implement if you have a local mirror (or *clone*) of your repository.
 A convenient tool to manage your GitHub projects locally is GitHub Desktop.

 [GitHub Desktop](https://desktop.github.com)

 GitHub Desktop is - from my experience - not well organized, i.e., you have no immediate access to your folder structure and cannot edit documents right away.
-Yet, judging from my Mac experience and having the [Sublime text editor](https://www.sublimetext.com) installed, you can open any GitHub project in the editor and edit *ad libitum* and then *push* the changes to update everything on the server.
+Yet, judging from my (Mac) experience and having the [Sublime text editor](https://www.sublimetext.com) installed, you can open any GitHub project in the editor and edit *ad libitum* and then *push* the changes via GitHub Desktop to update everything on the server.
 If you have an R project attached to the GitHub repository (for details see below), GitHub Desktop will automatically detect changes made to your R code and will require you to *push* it onto the GitHub server and will also require you to at least label and ideally comment on your *commit*.
-Unless, your *commit* is labeled, it cannot be *pushed*.
+Unless your *commit* is labeled, it cannot be *pushed*.
 This is one great advantage of GitHub over what I outlined initially in the "The Problem" section: You cannot *commit* anything whithout at least give your *commit* a label.

+In an ideal world, you can even *commit* changes to your GitHUb project via RStudio itself, as it comes with a Git integration (more on that below).
+Yet, this requires some sort of authetication, but (at leasst on my Mac) a user name/password does not work.
+Instead, GitHub required a so-called *personal access token*, the creation of which goes beyond my level of understanding.
+Which is why I continue to use GitHub Desktop.